jrheard/blog/_drafts/hypothesis-and-pexpect.md

 When a student finishes their password checker, we need to examine it to see whether or not the student programmed it correctly.
 We have around thirty students, and the checker program needs to satisfy a variety of constraints, and students often don't get them all right the first time, so each student will usually submit several versions of the checker.

 Testing submitted password checkers a jillion times by hand ("does the latest version of Jane's checker correctly reject `abcd`?
-How about `$!@#5555`?") sounded pretty awful, so I decided to write an automated test suite to do this for us.
+How about `$!@#5555`?") sounded pretty awful, so I decided to write a program to do this for us.

 These students hadn't learned about functions yet, so their programs didn't have an `is_password_good(password)` function that I could import and unit-test.
 Instead, I needed to write code that would run the student's program, send it several lines of input, and read its output.

-My first instinct was to use the [`subprocess` library](https://docs.python.org/3/library/subprocess.html) to do this, but I had trouble getting that to work.
-I needed to send a line to the program, then wait and then send another line, and then wait and send a third line; but the `subprocess` library's API isn't particularly well-suited for this use case, it's kind of painful to use if you want to send more than one line of input.
+My first instinct was to use [the `subprocess` library](https://docs.python.org/3/library/subprocess.html) to do this, but I had trouble getting that to work.
+I needed to send a line to the program, then wait and then send another line, and then wait and send a third line; but the `subprocess` library's API isn't particularly well-suited for situations where you want to send a program more than one line of input.
 I Googled around and found a bunch of StackOverflow questions written by people in my exact situation, and the answers all said to use `pexpect` instead.

 Pexpect
 =======